Jwink3101/syncrclone/docs/algorithm.md

 ## File Listing

 Use rclone to download the older list.
 This is based on config `name` so that multiple syncs can be set up.
-The file is saved in `.syncrclone/{AB}-{name}_filelist` file.
-It is a simple json file listing that has been UTF8 encoded and run through `zlib.compress`.

 Use rclone to list files for both remotes for the current list.
 If config `compare` or `renames{A/B}` has `hash` attribute, need to also get file hashes.
 Alternatively, if `reuse_-_hashes{A/B}`, use `size,mtime,filename` to get the previous hash value.
 Then call rclone again with `--files-from` to get the hash of the remaining files.